thiruvayarpadimrudula/cold_email_generator/README.md

 GROQ_API_KEY – API key for Groq LLM (required)

 Important: Do not commit .env files or API keys to public repositories.

-**Acknowledgments
+---

-**Inspired by CodeBasics YouTube tutorial
+## Acknowledgments

-**
+Inspired by CodeBasics YouTube tutorial
-**Customizations and improvements for dynamic user input, multi-role emails, and portfolio integration by Mrudula**
+Customizations and improvements for dynamic user input, multi-role emails, and portfolio integration by Mrudula**